 How difficult is sweet potato katsu curry to make?

-It’s not a difficult recipe to make but it takes longer than you think to coat all the slices in panko breadcrumbs.
-Be sure to leave yourself enough time.
+It’s not a difficult recipe to make but coating the sweet potato slices in panko breadcrumbs takes time.

 What ingredients do you need?